ministryofjustice/itpolicycontent/content/ict-security-policy.md

 *   minimising the disruption caused by actual breaches/incidents
 *   all MoJ ICT users (including contractors, agency staff and consultants) must be made aware of, understand and adhere to MoJ ICT Security Policies and security operating procedures as defined in ICT Security – Acceptable Use Policy

-<strong>Note:</strong> The MoJ Information Security Education and Awareness strategy is the responsibility of the Corporate Security and Business Continuity Branch.
+**Note:** The MoJ Information Security Education and Awareness strategy is the responsibility of the Corporate Security and Business Continuity Branch.
 The Central IA Branch leads on Information Assurance training; Corporate Security provides training for security liaison officers in HQ and ALBs which includes aspects of physical, personnel and information security.

 ## CISO Terms of Reference